paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	relay_parent: Hash,
 	/// The collator's sr25519 public key.
 	collator: CollatorId,
+	/// The blake2-256 hash of the validation data.
+These are extra parameters
+	/// derived from relay-chain state that influence the validity of the block.
+	validation_data_hash: Hash,
+	/// The blake2-256 hash of the pov-block.
+	pov_hash: Hash,
 	/// Signature on blake2-256 of components of this receipt:
-	/// The parachain index, the relay parent, and the pov_hash.
+	/// The parachain index, the relay parent, the validation data hash, and the pov_hash.
 	signature: CollatorSignature,
-	/// The blake2-256 hash of the pov-block.
-	pov_hash: Hash,
 }
 ```

-## GlobalValidationSchedule
+## GlobalValidationData

 The global validation schedule comprises of information describing the global environment for para execution, as derived from a particular relay-parent.
 These are parameters that will apply to all parablocks executed in the context of this relay-parent.